 NOTE 2—The AC for delivery of an MMPDU (see 10.2.3.2 (HCF contention based channel access (EDCA))) determines whether it is transmitted using a delivery-enabled AC during an unscheduled SP.

+d1) For an AP with dot11MultiBSSIDImplemented not true, the Traffic Indicator field in the Bitmap Control field of the TIM element shall be set to 1 when non-GCR-SP non-SYNRA group addressed traffic that is not to be delivered using group AID is buffered, according to 9.4.2.5 (TIM element).
+For an AP with dot11MultiBSSIDImplemented set to true, the indication of group addressed traffic is described in 11.1.3.8.5 (Traffic advertisement in a multiple BSSID set).

 Receive operation for STAs in PS mode